LordManta/SugarCubesJS/README.md

 ```
 to your HTML

-2. then build a reactive engine to execute reative programs :
+2. then build a reactive engine to execute reactive programs :
 ```javascript
 var machine = SC.machine();
 ```